domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 Motivation is to bring people together in-person in a social way who might not otherwise engage

 Keychain dongle that beeps when it finds public WiFi

+Free version of Lyft/Uber to replace hitchhiking (with validated riders and drivers)